 Staff Contact: Alexander Avramov (202-326-3003)

 This conference is sponsored by the Federal Trade Commission’s Bureau of Economics and the Tobin Center for Economic Policy at Yale University.
-The FTC conference organizers are Ted Rosenbaum and Antara Dutta.

 The conference is free and open to the public.
 Please arrive in time to go through security.
 The security processing will include a metal detector and X-ray screening of all hand carried items.
 You must have a valid government issued photo ID (government badge, license, passport, etc.).